katrina-macadams/macadams_k_HW2/README.md

 ## Overview
 This repository contains the code and assets for the PlantPal Quiz to find the plant that fits your personality and lifestyle using OOP classes.

-This website containts the landing page, which seamlessly transitions into a quiz using select options, each option is tallied for a total score which will reveal the plant yopu matched with!!
+This website containts the landing page, which seamlessly transitions into a quiz using select options, each option is tallied for a total score which will reveal the plant you matched with!!

 The site is designed to be user-friendly and visually appealing, utilizing modern web technologies and animations.